AlexNisnevich/melody.py/README.md

 <a name="wishlist"></a>

-### 4\.
+### 5\.
 Wish List

+- minor key support
 - support for other kinds of counterpoint
 - support for melodies of other lengths (with rules tuned appropriately)
-- web interface of some kind
+- ability to import existing cantus firmus (as MIDI or note array)
-- treating repeated notes as a single note of double duration rather than two separate notes
+- minor: treating repeated notes as a single note of double duration rather than two separate notes